shopperlabs/shopper/packages/admin/docs/content/locations.md

 # Locations

-By default when you install Laravel Shopper for the first time you configure and create your shop, and this allows you to create a first location which will have the information you defined.
+By default, when you install Laravel Shopper for the first time you configure and create your shop, and this allows you to create a first location which will have the information you defined.
 This is the initial location in which all products will be stored.

 If you have already used [Shopify](https://shopify.com) it is a bit the same model, but a little simpler so that you can modify it because the system is accessible for any type of business.